gerrit1978/SMME-Development/sites/default/modules/README.txt

 4. hc_subject
 This module alters the "taxonomy page".
 Normally the list of nodes belonging to a particular taxonomy term (i.e. the "subject", e.g. ITIL), is hardcoded in taxonomy_term_page().
 This function is rewritten in this module for a more flexible node list.

+5. hc_team
+This module provides a custom view mode, "team page" for the team page nodes in the view (only showing the image).